 More Funding Needed for Expected Growth

-Small businesses are anticipating some solid growth in 2015.
-One survey showed that 58% of small business respondents anticipate sales growth this year.
-But with the growth, additional funding is needed.
-In the same survey, 41% reported they will need external funding to continue to grow.
+Small businesses are anticipating some robust growth in 2015.
+One survey showed that 58% of small business respondents expect sales growth this year.
+But with the increase, additional funding is needed.
+In the same poll, 41% reported they would require external funding to continue to grow.

 Factoring to Improve Cash Flow